chadimaOndrej/email-components/src/components/Heading/README.md

 # Heading

-The Heading component provides helper classes to render headings.
+The `mjc-heading` component is to create e-mail headings.

 ```mjml
 <mjc-heading elementType="h1" size="large" />